-Table 5-4 (Cont.)
+Table 5-5 (Cont.)
 Disk Status Returns

 Code Reason

-IE.OFL Device off-line

-The physical device unit associated with the LUN specified in the QIO directive was not on-line.
-When the system was booted, a device check indicated that this physical device unit was not in the configuration.

-IE.OVR Illegal read overlay request

-A read overlay was requested, and the physical device unit specified in the QIO directive was not the physical device unit from which the task was installed.
-The read overlay function can only be executed on the physical device unit from which the task image containing the overlays was installed.

-IE.PRI Privilege violation

-The task which issued the request was not privileged to execute that request.
-For disk, this code is returned if a nonprivileged task attempts to read or write a mounted volume directly (i.e., using IO.RLB or IO.WLB).
-Also, this code is returned if any task attempts to attach a mounted volume.

 IE.SPC Illegal address space

 The buffer specified for a read or write request was partially or totally outside the address space of the issuing task.
-Alternately, a byte count of zero was specified.
+Alternately, a byte count of 0 was specified.

 IE.VER Unrecoverable error

 After the system's standard number of retries has been attempted upon encountering an error, the operation still could not be completed.
 For disk, unrecoverable errors are usually parity errors.

 IE.WCK Write check error

 An error was detected during the write check portion of an operation.

 IE.WLK Write-locked device

-The task attempted to write on a disk that was physically write-locked.
+The task attempted to write on a disk that was write-locked.